pciporin25/breakout-javafx/README.md

  * While the paddle cannot jump in the air (which would have been rather useless), instead you can jump it from side to side across the screen
  * I decided against including a timer in my game since I believed it would be extraneous, and so any mention of that in my plan was not implemented
  * I did not implement the musical cheat key, since it has no use for debugging

+ Additionally, given that the responsibilities of my Level and BreakoutGameManager classes are similar, I probably could have combined much of the code into one location rather than distributing it between the two classes.

 ### Impressions
 Overall, I found this project challenging but rewarding.
 While in hindsight I wish I mad made some alternative architectural decisions (i.e. having my